cpj/winter-2012/01_week_one/README.md

 ### web services
 - Sign up for codeyear.com
 - Create a personal blog at tumblr.com
-- Create personal accounts on heroku.com
+- Create a personal account on heroku.com
-- Create personal accounts on github.com
+- Create a personal account on github.com
 - Fork the cpj winter-2012 repository.
 - Create a personal github pages website.